Evaluate Today, Spend Smarter Tomorrow

 Fall is not only for pumpkin picking and football, it’s also the season to evaluate your parking lot.
 Inspecting your pavement up close will help you budget and secure proper funding.
 And it all starts with a walk.

-Yet, with health concerns still paramount, going on site to walk all your parking lots may be difficult.
+Yet, going on site to walk all your parking lots may be difficult.
 Fortunately, there are options to overcome this challenge.

 The first solution is to enlist the help of a paving contractor that specializes in pavement assessments.
 A reputable company will walk your parking lots and document the overall condition of your pavement assets such as surface distress, ride quality, and aesthetics.
 The data collected is used to identify repair and replacement needs, prioritize repairs on a site or set of sites, and create budgets for planning up to five years ahead.